Trayvone Reid

 Trayvone Reid (born 25 February 2000) is a Jamaican footballer who plays for Oakland Roots in the USL Championship.

 Career

 Reid began his career with Tivoli Gardens, before securing a loan move to Jamaica Premier League rivals Harbour View in 2022.
 Following a successful loan spell where he helped the team to win the league title, Harbour View made the deal permanent in September 2022.
 However, shortly after on 12 December 2022, Reid signed with USL Championship side Oakland Roots.

 International career

-In August 2022, Reid was called up to the Jamaica national team for a mini-tournemant in Austria.
+In August 2022, Reid was called up to the Jamaica national team for a mini-tournament in Austria.
 However, he didn't make an appearance.